openego/eGo/doc/index.rst

 eGo is an open-source Python tool for the cross-grid-level analysis and optimization of flexibility deployment and grid expansion in sector-coupled energy systems.
-It connects eTraGo and eDisGo in a top-down workflow to analyse interactions between flexibility dispatch, generation and storage operation, and grid expansion requirements across all voltage levels.
+It connects eTraGo and eDisGo in a top-down workflow to analyze interactions between flexibility dispatch, generation and storage operation, and grid expansion requirements across all voltage levels.